jshvarts/MosbyMVP/hello-world/README.md

 ### Model

 The Model is used by the Presenter.
-Model lives in its own Gradle module: **common** in *domain* and *data* packages.
+Model lives in its own Gradle module **common** within *domain* and *data* packages.

-For the sake of simplicity, they are implemented as Singletons and accessed directly.
-However, in a production app, the Domain layer components, such as Use Cases or Interactors, would be injected into Presenter and Data layer components such as Repository would be injected into Use Cases/Interactors.
+For the sake of simplicity, the Use Case is implemented as a Singleton and accessed directly.
+However, in a production app, the Domain layer components, such as Use Cases or Interactors, would be injected into Presenter and Data layer components such as Repository would be injected into Use Cases/Interactors so they could be easily swapped and tested.

 ### View